naren-sriram/planning_takehome_cpp_/SOLUTION.md

 ![Optimal Path Selection Example](long_path.png)

 **Optimality Example**: The planner demonstrates global optimization by choosing longer paths when they minimize total density.
-For instance, when delivering to site (13,42) with 98 steps remaining after outbound, the planner selects dock (55,23) 70 steps away (density: 3) over the nearest dock (20,40) only 7 steps away (optimal path: 12 steps, density: 9).
-Analysis of the inbound profile shows that (55,23) achieves the lowest possible density (3) among all docks, while (20,40) requires density 9—a 3× reduction by choosing the longer path, while remaining within the 110-step budget.
+For instance, when delivering to site (13,42) with 98 steps remaining after outbound, the planner selects dock (55,23) 70 steps away (density: 3) over the nearest dock (20,40) only 7 chebyshev steps away (least risk path: 12 steps, density: 7).
+Analysis of the inbound profile shows that (55,23) achieves the lowest possible density (3) among all docks, while (20,40) requires density 7—a 2.4× reduction by choosing the longer path, while remaining within the 110-step budget.

 ### Space and Time Complexity